rzmk/commit-helper/README.md

 # commit-helper (ch)

-A simple tool to help run commands related to `git commit` in one go.
+A command-line tool to help run commands related to `git commit` in one go.

 ![Demo](demo.gif)